turnbasedgames/urturn/docs/docs/3-Advanced/5-monetization.md

 Here are several use cases we support:

-1. Handling a user purchase in a transactional way to modify the [roomState](/docs/API/types#roomstate) or updated [persisted player data](persisting-player-data)
+1. Handling a user purchase in a transactional way to modify the [roomState](/docs/API/types#roomstate) or update [persisted player data](persisting-player-data)
 2. Request a payout to your personal bank account

 :::caution